Our BlogWhy DC Fast Chargers Are Critical for India’s Highway EV Push

 Current State of EV Highway Charging in India (2025)

 India has roughly 29,000 public charging points as of mid-2025, up from approx. 6,500 two years ago.
 This explosive growth has been urban-centric —Karnataka leads with approx. 5,765 chargers, followed by Maharashtra, Uttar Pradesh, Delhi, and Tamil Nadu.
 Highways and smaller towns still lag in charger density, reflecting an urban skew.
-Nationally only about 35% of public chargers are DC fast units; the rest are slower AC outlets.
+Nationally only about 35% of public chargers are DC fast chargers; the rest are slower AC outlets.

 Highway corridors show patchy progress.
 Routes like Delhi–Jaipur (NH48) have fast chargers roughly every 80–100 km, while the Mumbai–Pune Expressway offers dense coverage (~50–70 km).
 However, many highway chargers non-functional or offline, eroding user confidence.
 Frequent outages stem from grid stress and poor maintenance.
 On average, public chargers operate only 60–70% of the time due to grid fluctuations and connectivity problems.
 While the numbers of stations are rising, reliability and fast-charger availability remain bottlenecks.